changeprasant/Jedis/Getting-started.md

 ## Installing Jedis
 In order to have Jedis as a dependency in your application you can:
 ### Use the jar files
-download the [latest jedis jar at search.maven.org](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22redis.clients%22%20AND%20a%3A%22jedis%22) and the [Apache Commons Pool 2  2.0 dependency](http://search.maven.org/#artifactdetails%7Corg.apache.commons%7Ccommons-pool2%7C2.0%7Cjar).
+Download the latest [Jedis](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22redis.clients%22%20AND%20a%3A%22jedis%22) and [Apache Commons Pool2](http://search.maven.org/#artifactdetails%7Corg.apache.commons%7Ccommons-pool2%7C2.0%7Cjar) jars from [[search.maven.org]] or any other maven repository.

 ### Build from source
 This gives you the most recent version.
 #### Clone the GitHub project.
-That is very easy, on the commandline you just need to:
+That is very easy, on the command line you just need to:
 ```git clone git://github.com/xetorthio/jedis.git```
 #### Build from GitHub
 Before you package it using maven, you have to pass the tests.